Goh Chok Tong

-Prior to his appointment as prime minister, he was the country's deputy prime minister, where he advocated for the Medisave, a scheme that allows Singaporeans to set aside part of their income into a Medisave account to meet future medical expenses.
-Goh also advocated for the Edusave Awards, a monetary reward for students who did well in school based on either their academic or character, to enshrine meritocracy.
+Prior to his appointment as prime minister, he was the country's deputy prime minister, where he advocated for the Medisave, a savings scheme that allows Singaporeans to set aside part of their income into a Medisave account to meet future medical expenses.
+Goh also advocated for the Edusave Awards, a monetary reward for students who did well in school based on either their academic achievements or character to enshrine meritocracy.

-During his tenure as prime minister, political reforms like the introduction of Non-Constituency Members of Parliament (NCMP), to allow more oppositions into Parliament, Group Representation Constituency (GRC), to make sure that the minorities are represented in Parliament and Nominated Member of Parliament (NMP), to have independent opinions in Parliament since all NMPs are non-partisan, were also proposed by Goh when he was serving as Deputy Prime Minister after assuming the responsibility of the government in a carefully managed leadership transition.

-Goh's tenure as prime minister was also marked by the 1991 aircraft hijack of SQ117, 1997 Asian financial crisis, 2001 embassies attack plot and the 2003 SARS outbreak.
-His government enacted the Elected President scheme in 1991 as presidents before were appointed by Parliament.
-His government also introduced the Vehicle Quota Scheme to limit the number of vehicles in the city-state.
+Shortly before and during his tenure as prime minister, Goh proposed political reforms like the introduction of Non-Constituency Members of Parliament (NCMP), to allow more opposition into Parliament, Group Representation Constituencies (GRC), to make sure that minorities are represented in Parliament and Nominated Members of Parliament (NMP), to have independent opinions in Parliament since all NMPs are non-partisan.
+Goh assumed the responsibility of government in a carefully managed leadership transition.
+Goh enacted the Elected President scheme in 1991 as presidents before were appointed by Parliament.
+He also introduced the Vehicle Quota Scheme to limit the number of vehicles in the city-state.

-He was succeeded by Lee Hsien Loong, the eldest son of Singapore's first prime minister, Lee Kuan Yew, on 12 August 2004 and was subsequently appointed as a senior minister in the Cabinet and chairman of the Monetary Authority of Singapore (MAS) between 2004 and 2011.

-He resigned from the Cabinet in 2011 before stepping down as a Member of Parliament (MP) and retire from politics in 2020.
-He was given the honorary title Emeritus Senior Minister in 2011 by Prime Minister Lee Hsien Loong.
-He is also the only living former prime minister.
+On 12 August 2004, Goh was succeeded by Lee Hsien Loong, the eldest son of Singapore's first prime minister, Lee Kuan Yew, and was subsequently appointed as a senior minister in the Cabinet and chairman of the Monetary Authority of Singapore (MAS) between 2004 and 2011.
+He resigned from the Cabinet in 2011, and was given the honorary title of "Emeritus Senior Minister" by Lee.
+He stepped down as a Member of Parliament (MP) and retired from politics in 2020.